• Skip to main content

 • 85% of migraine sufferers experience throbbing, pulsing pain

-• 80% experience sensitivity to light
+• 80% to 90% experience sensitivity to light

-• 76% experience sensitivity to sound
+• 70% to 80% experience sensitivity to sound

-• 73% feel nauseous
+• 8 out of 10 sufferers feel nauseous

 Cluster Headaches

 Cluster headaches are appropriately named after the intense pain they cause in clusters or cyclical patterns.
-Pain may be described as burning, piercing or constant, and like most headaches, pain is usually located on one side of the head, most commonly in a cluster behind one eye.
-This type of headache is considered one of the most painful and may be triggered by certain foods, hormonal changes or stress.
-Avoid alcohol, nicotine, and nitroglycerin; a medication used to treat heart disease, as these may be possible triggers.
-Additionally, it’s important you maintain a regular sleep schedule.
-Researchers have found cluster headaches tend to develop with changes in sleep schedules.
+Pain may be described as burning, piercing, or constant, and like most headaches, the pain usually affects one side of the head, most commonly in a cluster behind one eye.
+This type of headache is considered one of the most painful and may be triggered by certain foods, hormonal changes, or stress.

 Sinus Headaches

-Sinus headaches produce relatively moderate pains that are centrally located on the face, i.e. parts of the forehead, the bridge of the nose and areas around the cheeks.
+Sinus headaches produce relatively moderate pains centrally located on the face, i.e., parts of the forehead, the bridge of the nose, and areas around the cheeks.
 As a result, symptoms may include facial swelling, fever, a runny nose, or ear pain.
 Patients may also experience a feeling of fullness in the ears.
-These headaches are usually associated with other sinus issues including allergies and sinus infections.
-Your risk of developing sinus headaches increases if you have a family history of migraines and headaches, or if you’re experiencing hormonal changes.
-Certain foods (caffeine, alcohol), odors, and inactivity may trigger a sinus headache.

 Tension Headaches

-Tension headaches may generate symptoms that closely resemble those of migraines but are usually different in intensity, type, and location.
+Tension headaches may generate symptoms that closely resemble migraines but are usually different in intensity, type, and location.
 Symptoms of a tension headache include dull, aching head pain, pressure across the forehead and along the sides and back of your head, tenderness of the scalp, neck or shoulder pain, and chronic fatigue.
-Tension headaches are typically caused by stress, upper body tension, or muscle tenderness.
-Similar to cluster and sinus headaches, tension headaches may also be triggered by certain foods, odors, fatigue, or alcohol and caffeine consumption.

 Treatments for Migraines vs. Headaches

-Treatment options may include pain relieving medications, preventative medications, or interventional pain management therapies such as occipital nerve blocks, Botox, or an innovative, minimally invasive surgical procedure called the Omega migraine procedure.
+Treatment options may include pain-relieving medications, preventative medications, or interventional pain management therapies such as occipital nerve blocks, Botox, or an innovative, minimally invasive surgical procedure called the Omega migraine procedure.

-During the trial period, a neurostimulator will be placed externally for several days to determine whether or not the patient will benefit from having a permanent device implanted.
-Patients will be encouraged to trigger their migraine as much as possible during this time to see if the implant works.
 Once the trial has been determined as successful and the patient is ready to receive their permanent device, physicians will implant small, undetectable wires under the skin surrounding the forehead.
-Once these wires are in place, they will be connected to a small, rechargeable battery, which will be implanted under the skin in the lower back or upper buttock region.
-The battery is designed to last up to ten years and will deliver gentle electrical pulses to prevent pain signals from reaching the brain.
-Talk to your pain management physician about how you may benefit from the Omega migraine procedure.
+Once these wires are in place, they will be connected to a small, rechargeable battery implanted under the skin in the lower back or upper buttock region.

 Diabetic Nerve Pain Treatment